Blaise Compaoré: International and regional roles

 The BBC noted in 2014 that he was 'the strongest ally to France and the United States in the region' and that 'despite his own history of backing rebels and fuelling civil wars in the West African neighbourhood ... more importantly, he used his networks to help Western powers battling Islamist militancy in the Sahel'.

 During 2016, the capital was in the grip of a terrorist attack.
 Jihadists who had suites and tables in town, following agreements with Campaoré of non-aggression.
 As a result, the military group of the presidential guard received enormous credits while the army was impoverished to avoid any military coup.

 He served on the International Multilateral Partnership Against Cyber Threats (IMPACT) International Advisory Board.

 Views on sexuality

 In an interview with the magazine Famille Chrétienne, Compaoré asserted that the notion of sexual abstinence was not a monopoly of the Roman Catholic Church and that European non-governmental organizations that disagreed with traditional morality were profiting from the situation to intervene in regional African affairs.

-Indictment
+Indictment in exile

 In April 2021, a military court in Burkina Faso indicted Compaoré in absentia, charging him with the 1987 murder of his immediate predecessor, Thomas Sankara.
 Another trial against him, on counts of attacking state security, concealing a corpse, and complicity in a murder, began on 11 October 2021.
-In April 2022, he was found guilty and sentenced to life in prison.
+In April 2022, he was found guilty on all charges and sentenced to life in prison.

+Compaoré remains in the Ivory Coast as a political refugee, obtaining, in 2016, Ivorian citizenship.
+A 2015 autopsy on the remains of Sankara revealed that the body was "riddled with bullets."